How to Reduce Insulin Levels in 15 Minutes

 Now, if you are on meds and you are exercising thoroughly and still asking the question, how do I lower my insulin levels even more, then you're not out of luck.
 If you combine this practice of sprinting or exercising vigorously with eating dairy to help prevent metabolic syndrome and by consuming vitamin K on a daily basis to reduce insulin levels, you should have significantly lowered your risk factors for diabetes and increased your probability of living a longer life.

 Update 7/13/09 - Want more tips?
 I've recently compiled a lengthy post of 11 ways to reduce insulin resistance to further help you learn how to reduce insulin levels without the use of medication.
 I'd encourage you to take a look.
-You don't want to succumb to a lifetime of insulin injections and buying insulin pump supplies and if you take the steps now and change your bad habits you may not have to.
+You don't want to succumb to a lifetime of insulin injections.
+If you take the steps now and change your bad habits you may not have to...

 If you liked this post I'd like to invite you to subscribe to my feed and get updates on related topics on health and longevity findings and research.